Joris32/media-server/README.md

 - Users can mark content as watched, and filter by unwatched content
 - When logged in, server will keep track of progress within a video (users will be brought back to where they left off if they return to the video later)
 - EPUB reading using JSZip and epub.js
-- Admin accounts can use the page to upload files to media directory
+- Admin accounts can use the page to upload files to media folder

 ## Environment Variables

 Create a `.env` file in the project directory.
 Required keys:

 ```
 SECRET_KEY=<flask-secret-key>